 |Assembled Product Dimensions||32.5" L x 16" W x 36" H||33.7" L x 16.5" W x 35" H|

-The table may or may not help you make a decision as to which scooter is best for your child so read on for some explanation of the different features and more comparison.
+The table may or may not help you decide which scooter is best for your child, so read on for some explanation of the different features and more comparison.

 Razor Power Core E90 - Summary

-The E90 features 2 urethane wheels whereas the E100 has a pneumatic front wheels.
-Pneumatic wheels give a smoother ride over pavement bumps but urethane wheels don't run the risk of puncture.
+The E90 features 2 urethane wheels whereas the E100 has a pneumatic front wheel.
+Pneumatic wheels give a smoother ride over pavement bumps but urethane wheels don't run the risk of a puncture.

 The maximum speed is 10mph compared to 11mph on the E100.

 A cool advantage the E90 has over the E100 is a significantly longer ride time at 80 minutes.

 It is slightly quicker than the E90, with a top speed of 11mph.